wiseman-timelord/MaNTella-Launcher/README.md

 ```

 # Usage / Install
 1. Ensure the Mantella mod is installed for Fallout/Skyrim from the Nexus mods site, follow the guide, this will, at some point, require install [Mantella 11.4](https://github.com/art-from-the-machine/Mantella/releases/tag/v0.11.4) to a suitable directory.
 2. After completing Mantella install, then download the [Latest working Mantella-WT release](https://github.com/wiseman-timelord/Mantella-WT/releases/), drop the files into the main Mantella folder, preserving folders.
 3. Copy/Move xVASynth to `.\ExampleMantellaDirectory\xVASynth`, keeping things tidy.
 If you did move xVASynth, then click "Reset Paths" in the configuration.
 If you do not mode xVASynth, then ensure it is run first always.
-4. Ensure you have LM Studio or whatever with a kickass model, that is able to be handled by whatever GPU/CPU at the same time, along side Fallout 4, do it 50/50 GPU/CPU if GPU memory is a challenge.
-Currently I advise this model [this one from huggingface.co](https://huggingface.co/Lewdiculous/L3-8B-Stheno-v3.2-GGUF-IQ-Imatrix) in q3_m, default will be 4096 context for unrecognised model, thats what we need.
+4. Ensure you have LM Studio loaded and configured, manager your GPU/CPU configurations for optimal output on your hardware, I use GPU 50-75%/CPU 25-50%, as this will be along side Fallout 4, on 8GB VRam.
+5. Ensure your model is suitable, currently I advise this model [this one from huggingface.co](https://huggingface.co/Lewdiculous/L3-8B-Stheno-v3.2-GGUF-IQ-Imatrix),  in, q3_s, q3_m, q4_xs, q4_s. with my dropin files it will recognise the model.
-5. Run the main script `python .\main.py` once, to generate the ".\config.ini" file, then close mantella, and configure the ".\config.ini" after its created.
+6. Run the main script `python .\main.py` once, to generate the ".\config.ini" file, then close mantella, and configure the ".\config.ini" after its created.
 Ensure to also implement updates from `.\config_ini_updates.txt` to ".\config.ini".
-6. Run Fallout 4/Skyrim, and then run the `Mantella-WT.Bat` batch, it will, as required, clean the ".\config.ini" and backup the old version to ".\config.bak", and then run "Mantella-WT".
+7. Run Fallout 4/Skyrim, and then run the `Mantella-WT.Bat` batch, it will, as required, clean the ".\config.ini" and backup the old version to ".\config.bak", and then run "Mantella-WT".

 ## Notes
 - a Llama 3 Q3_m model with fallout 4 dlc & ~300 mods including 512 wasteland texture pack, utilizes all of the 8GB on a single card, if you want to use =>Q4, then I suggest 12GB Gpu.
 Need to try the PhyOp Reduced.